fangwentong/nexus-uploader/README.md

 # Nexus Uploader

-The `nexus-uploader` Python script allows for easy upload of local M2 repositories to a remote Nexus server with just one command.
-Some key features include:
+The `nexus-uploader` Python script enables easy uploads of local M2 repositories to a remote Nexus server through a single command.
+The key features include:

-- Uploading of common classifiers (sources, javadocs) if available
+- Uploading of common classifiers (sources, javadocs, exe) if available
-- Using regex include pattern for artifactIds/groupIds/versions
+- Use of regex include patterns for artifactIds/groupIds/versions
-- Recursively processing local repo by just pointing to the root
+- Recursive processing of local repo by pointing to the m2 repository root
-- Only uploading artifacts missing on the server (with an option to force upload if needed)
+- Uploading only missing artifacts on the server (with an option to force upload if needed)
+- Uploading the latest k versions of each artifact, with an option to set the limit (default is no limit)

 This repository was originally forked from [Kshekhovtsova/nexus-uploader.py](https://gist.github.com/Kshekhovtsova/b8c8aca31b58e9f766df449e96ad8d3d)